 As with any X-ray procedure, there are risks associated with being exposed to radiation.
-These risks are very small and as with all x-ray procedures, the benefit of diagnosing a serious problem far outweighs the risks associated with being irradiated.
+These risks are very small and as with all X-ray procedures, the benefit of diagnosing a serious problem far outweighs the risks associated with being irradiated.
 The amount of X-rays used are kept to a minimum.

-Are there any after-effects?
+Are there any after effects?

-The procedure may cause some discomfort (like period pains), so it is a good idea to take your usual painkiller about 20 minutes before the start of the examination.
-You may experience some light bleeding after the examination and for the next few days.
+The procedure may cause some discomfort (like period pains), so we advise you to take your usual painkiller about 20 minutes before the start of the examination.
+You may experience some light bleeding after the examination and for the next few days after.
 If you experience severe pain after the examination, contact your General Practitioner (GP).